-If you have a flood-damaged car in New Jersey and need to report a claim to Plymouth Rock Assurance, you may do so online.
+If you have a flood-damaged car and need to report a claim to Plymouth Rock Assurance, you may do so online.

-It’s not uncommon that cars may be inundated by floodwaters in the Garden State.
-After all, the state has 130 miles of coastline — not to mention all of those rivers, lakes and wetlands.
+Between the ocean, rivers, lakes and wetlands, it’s not uncommon that cars on the East Coast may be inundated by floodwaters.
 If your car has been flooded, here are steps to take and important information to consider.

 Put your personal safety first.
 Remember, it’s never safe to drive or walk in floodwaters.
 The Centers for Disease Control and Prevention reports that more than half of all flood-related drownings occur when a vehicle is driven into hazardous floodwaters.
 The next highest percentage of flood-related deaths is due to walking into or near floodwaters.